Bigness of the tangent bundle of a Fano threefold with Picard number two: Introduction

 {\bf Conjecture.} Let $X$ be a Fano threefold.
 Then there is a constant $C_0$ depending only on the Picard number of $X$ such that $T_X$ is big if and only if $(-K_X)^3\ge C_0$.

 The following table summarizes the bigness of the tangent bundle $T_X$ of Fano threefolds $X$ with Picard number 2.
-In the table, the numbers in the first columns correspond to the deformation types in \cite[Table~2]{MM}, and those in the last columns indicate the remark or subsection of the each case.
+In the table, the numbers in the first columns correspond to the deformation types in \cite[Table~2]{MM}, and those in the last columns indicate the remark or subsection of each case.
+As a by-product of the proof, we can see that the tangent bundle of a general element in the families of No. 21, 23, and 24 is $\QQ$-effective and not big.

-{\bf Acknowledgements.} We would like to thank Feng Shao to explain us the results of his paper with H\"oring and Liu.
-We also thank Andreas H\"oring and Jie Liu for some useful comments.
+{\bf Acknowledgements.} The authors are supported by the Institute for Basic Science IBS-R032-D1.
+J.-S. Kim is also supported by the NRF grant funded by the Korea government (MSIT) RS-2024-00349592.
+We would like to thank Feng Shao for explaining to us the results of his paper with H\"oring and Liu, and Andreas H\"oring and Jie Liu for some useful comments.
+We would also like to thank the referee for the very careful reading and suggestions to improve the paper.